Figure53/qcmd/README.md

 send commands to cues and the workspace.

 `qcmd` supports tab completion for commands in case you get stuck or are wondering what you can do from the console.
+Type the beginning of a command and hit tab to auto-complete the command, or hit it twice to see all possible completions.

 Run `qcmd` with the -v option to get full debugging output.
 Use the main project repository (https://github.com/Figure53/qcmd) to report any issues.